davidsbutcher/get_info_from_uniprot/README.md

 * Lists of all protein hits including UniProt accession number, Q value, data file, result type (i.e. tight absolute mass, find unexpected modifications, or biomarker) are saved to `output/allproteinhits` and share names with input files.
 * Lists of all unique protein hits for each data file in a TDReport (intended for use in UpSet plots, pie charts, waffle plots, etc.) are saved to `output/proteinsbydatafile`.
 * Mass histograms for identified proteins and proteoforms are saved to `/png` and `/pdf` in the corresponding formats.
-* Workspace images (R objects) are saved to `output/workspace_images`.
+* Workspace images (.Rdata file containing all R objects) from the end of the analysis are saved to `output/workspace_images`.

-### Pushbullet Notification

-If your phone or web browser are set up for Pushbullet notification, a message can be sent to alert you of the script being finished.
-Check the function pbSetup in the RPushBullet package for more info.